2019 Offseason News & Notes #1: Meet the Meats, 2019 Championship Tournament

 2019 Offseason News & Notes #4: Shortballs, Bunting

-The flurry of activity at the onset of the 2018/2019 Mid Atlantic offseason has left all of us playing catch up and collectively asking, “Wait . . . who is on what team now?”
+The flurry of activity this offseason in Mid Atlantic has left all of us playing catch up and collectively asking, “Wait . . . who is on what team now?”
 Throughout the winter months we will sort through the madness by taking a team by team look at the some of the squads you can expect to see next season.

 Here and There